Delay time and Non-Adiabatic Calibration of the Attoclock. Multiphoton process versus tunneling in strong field interaction: Discussion

 It is worthwhile to mention that many authors use a different definition for the atomic field strength, e.g. $F_{a}^{K}=k^3=(2I_p)^{3/2}$ \cite{Perelomov:1966,Klaiber:2015}, which is related to the Keldysh parameter.
-It leads to the Keldysh time as we can see by the substitution $F_a \rightarrow F_{a}^{K}$ in eqs \ref{dion}, ref{Tsym},
+It leads to the Keldysh time as we can see by the substitution $F_a \rightarrow F_{a}^{K}$ in eqs \ref{dion}, \ref{Tsym},

 It is well known that Keldysh time is too large, a classical quantity and does not describe tunneling or field-ionization time (delay), for details see \cite{Kullie:2016}.
-This, however, shows that our time delay $\tau_{dion}, \tau_{sym}$ (eqs \ref{dion1}-\ref{Tsym}) is directly connected to SFA, where $F_a$ (thus $\delta_z$ \cite{Kullie:2015}) represents the correct parameter to determine the time delay while the atomic field strength is given by $F_a=\frac{I_{p}^{2}}{4 Z_{eff}}$ \cite{Augst:1989,Augst:1991,Kullie:2015} regardless of the Keldysh parameter $\gamma_K$.
+This, however, shows that our time delay $\tau_{dion}, \tau_{sym}$ (eqs \ref{dion1}-\ref{Tsym}) is directly connected to SFA, where $F_a$ (thus $\delta_z$ \cite{Kullie:2015}) represents the correct parameter to determine the time delay while the atomic field strength is given by $F_a={I_{p}^{2}}/{4 Z_{eff}}$ \cite{Augst:1989,Augst:1991,Kullie:2015} regardless of the Keldysh parameter $\gamma_K$.
 Considering the field strengths given by the experimental results, the Keldysh parameter is in the range of $\gamma_K\approx0.76-2.2$ in the adiabatic \cite{Landsman:2014II} and in the range $\gamma_K\approx 0.8-4.3$ in the nonadiabatic case \cite{Hofmann:2019}.
-Hence, despite its importance for the SFA the Keldysh parameter loses (in terms of the time delay) its significance in characterizing different regimes in the nonadiabatic case, or precisely in the nonadiabatic field calibration.
+Hence, despite its importance for the SFA, the Keldysh parameter loses its significance in this regime, commonly refrred to as the intermediate regime, see sec. \ref{sec:ir}.